 There’s nothing on this earth quite like flying to countries you’ve never been to before, having new experiences and immersing yourself in various cultures.

 In fact, being able to travel near and far is one of life’s many gifts, and we should embrace it with open arms.

 But, did you know that there are so many types of travel trips you can take?
-From a global group tour to flashpacking, it’s safe to say that you don’t have to stick with your usual UK-based weekends away in 2021.
+From a global group tour to flashpacking, it’s safe to say that you don’t have to stick with your usual UK-based weekends away for life.

 Instead, you can expand your horizons and go on these 10 various types of travel trips.